LIDILE/VizLing/README.md

 ## Usage

-Input file : CELVA.sp.csv (file containing texts of the learners as well as metadata)
+Input file : zip file from Moodle Assignment activity (file containing texts of the learners)

 Place all .csv at the root of the program.
 The text file versions of all student writings will be created in the *corpusALE* folder.